Things have really changed on the hill atop which Pabst Brewing Co. perched itself well over a century ago.

 In 2006 Zilber Properties bought most of the site and set to work turning it around as The Brewery.
 And what a turnaround it’s been, especially in the past couple years, beneath the iconic Pabst Brewery bridge sign.

-Now, there are apartments and condos and student housing, there are outposts of a number of institutions of higher learning, there are offices galore – including writer and director John Ridley’s recently opened No Studios – there’s a parking structure, hotels, bars and restaurants, a couple pocket parks and more on the horizon.
+Now, there are apartments and condos and student housing – and more coming online soon – there are outposts of a number of institutions of higher learning, there are offices galore – including writer and director John Ridley’s No Studios – there’s a parking structure, hotels, bars and restaurants, a couple pocket parks and more.

 This guide offers a look at some of what the Brewery District currently has to offer visitors.